libAtoms/abcd/README.md

 [![Doc](https://img.shields.io/badge/docs-master-green.svg)](https://libatoms.github.io/abcd/)
 [![Build Status](https://travis-ci.org/libAtoms/abcd.svg?branch=master)](https://travis-ci.org/libAtoms/abcd)

-storage and discovery of atomistic data
+Database storage and discovery of atomistic data.

-take a look at the `examples.md` file for.. examples!
+Take a look at the `examples.md` file for.. examples!

+Main features:

+- Configurations that consist of atom positions, elements, forces, and various metadata are stored as a dictionary by a MongoDB backend.
+- Two modes: "discovery" and "download".
+Both use filter-type queries, but in "discover" mode, summary statistics of the configurations that pass the filter are reported.
+The user can use this to refine the query.
+In "download" mode, the matching configurations are downloaded and exported to a file.
+- Complex queries on dictionary key-value pairs are allowed, and their logical combinations.

 ## Installation